tj-wells/coti-docker-method/README.md

 ### Optional Variables

 Adding a `VERSION` variable to your `.env` file disables the automatic updates, and allows you to run your node on a specific version.
-The version variable should be specified in semver notation, as
+The version variable should be as

 ```.env
 VERSION="X.Y.Z"
 ```

 A list of the available versions can be found on [Dockerhub](https://hub.docker.com/r/atomnode/coti-node/tags).
-If no version is specified, Docker will simply use the latest available release.
+If the version is not specified, Docker will use the latest available release.

 ## 3. Create a Docker Network